ligot21/szjlab/content/authors/李豪/_index.md

 ---
 # Display name
-title: Alice Wu 吳恩達
+title: 李豪

 # Full name (for SEO)
-first_name: Alice
+first_name: 豪
-last_name: Wu
+last_name: 李

 # Username (this should match the folder name)
 authors:
-  - 吳恩達
+  - 李豪

 # Is this the primary user of the site?
 superuser: false